wasp-lang/wasp/waspc/README.md

 ```
 This will build the codebase, run stan on it (while installing it first, if needed, with the correct version of GHC) and then write results to the CLI and also generate report in the `stan.html`.

-## Formatting
-For formatting Haskell code we use [Ormolu](https://github.com/tweag/ormolu).

-Normally we set it up in our editors to run on file save.

-There is also a check in CI that will ensure your PR has been formatted using ormolu.

 ## Commit message conventions
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) convention when creating commits.